Larry Reed (puppeteer)

-Larry Reed (born June 21, 1944) is an American shadow puppeteer, and one of the first Western artists to train in traditional Balinese shadow theatre.
-He was recognised as a dalang (shadow master) by his teachers.
+Charles Lawson Reed III (June 21, 1944 – January 30, 2026) was an American shadow puppeteer and one of the first Western artists to train in traditional Balinese shadow theatre.

-Early life
+Early life and education

-Reed was born on June 21, 1944, in Los Angeles, California.
-In 1965, he studied French theatre at Yale University.
-The following year, he worked as a theatre director for Costa Rica University and the National Theatres before earning his Master of Fine Arts from the San Francisco Art Institute.
+Reed was born in Los Angeles, California, on June 21, 1944.
+He studied French theatre at Yale University in 1965.
+In 1966, Reed joined a Peace Corps theater program, through which he worked at the National Theatre of Costa Rica through 1968.
+Reed earned his Master of Fine Arts from the San Francisco Art Institute.

 In the 1970s, Reed traveled to Bali to study traditional shadow puppetry.
 He later returned to San Francisco and joined the American Association for Eastern Arts, now known as the Center for World Music.

 Career

-ShadowLight Productions

-In 1972, Reed founded ShadowLight Productions to introduce shadow theatre to a wider audience.
-Reed began expanding his works by integrating traditional shadow theatre techniques with a modern theatre style.
+In 1972, Reed founded ShadowLight Productions.
+He began expanding his work by integrating traditional shadow theatre techniques with a modern theatre style.
 In the 1990s, Reed developed a method of casting shadows that integrated techniques from cinema, modern theatre, and dance.
-Reed's shows featured unique masks that looked different from various angles, allowing for a single, unchanging mask to appear dynamic.
+Reed's shows used three-dimensional shadow masks and handheld puppets projected by point-source lighting onto a 30-foot screen, a method ShadowLight Productions describes as "live animation".
 ShadowLight Productions had a crew of actors and featured live music played by musicians.

+Personal life

+Reed met Jane Levy while they were students at the San Francisco Art Institute.
+They married in 1977 and had two sons.

+Death

+Reed died from a heart attack at his home in San Francisco, California, on January 30, 2026, at the age of 81.

 Major works

 Shadow Master (1979)

-Shadow Master is a documentary directed by Reed, that has been shown on both PBS and the Discovery Channel.
-It is about a family of performers in Bali, showing an inside view of Balinese life as well as cultural context on the island's theatre, music, and dance.
+Shadow Master is a documentary directed by Reed that has been shown on both PBS and the Discovery Channel.
+It is about a family of performers in Bali, showing an inside view of Balinese life, as well as the cultural context of the island's theatre, music, and dance.
 The film takes place over two years, with Reed living and studying with a dalang, I Wayan Wija, and his extended family.

 In Xanadu (1993–1997)

 In Xanadu is a Mongolian fantasy written by Zara Houshmand and Reed.
 The fantasy follows Kublai Khan and his wife, Chabui.
 The film includes Tibetan, Chinese, and Indonesian theatre techniques.
-In Xanadu was featured at the 1997 Henson International Festival of Puppetry in New York City and the Spoleto/USA Festival in Charleston, SC.
-The film was awarded the UNIMA-USA Citation for Excellence, puppetry's highest award.
+In Xanadu was featured at the 1997 Henson International Festival of Puppetry in New York City and the Spoleto/USA Festival in Charleston, South Carolina.
+The film was awarded a UNIMA-USA Citation for Excellence.

-The Wild Party (1995–1996)

-The Wild Party is a shadow theatre work by Reed, based on the poem by Joseph Moncure March written in 1926.
-It includes jazz music from Bruce Forman.
-The poem centers on two vaudeville performers, Queenie and Burt, who lead a daring and decadent lifestyle.
-They host a party for their friend, which leads to an evening filled with alcohol, drugs, and sex.
-The film integrates modern shadow techniques with traditional Asian shadow theatre.